Freeseer/freeseer/source/contribute/best-practices.rst

 Don't Develop on Master Branch
 ------------------------------

-The master branch is where code goes that's ready to ship.
+The master branch is where stable code goes that's ready to ship to users.
-It's way too risky to include development code on it.
+It's way too risky to include development code in it.
-Instead, base your development branch off Freeseer's experimental or development branch.
+Instead, base your development branch off of Freeseer's experimental branch.

 .. _branch-names: